 Before submitting the manuscript, authors are encouraged to contact the Editor by email or phone.
 In addition, prospective authors may want to discuss their ideas with our clinical editors or Editorial Board members.

 II.
 Preparing the Manuscript

-All manuscripts follow the same general format outlined below and are based on the aforementioned AMA guidelines.
-The generally accepted manuscript length is 18 to 25 typewritten, double-spaced pages (not including tables and figures).
+All manuscript follow the same general format outlined below and are based on the aforementioned AMA guidelines.
+The generally accepted manuscript length is 18 to 25 type-written, double-spaced pages (not including tables and figures).

-Criteria for authorship, as defined by the ICMJE and adopted by Ostomy Wound Management include:
+Criteria for authorship, as defined by the International Committee of Medical Journal Editors (ICMJE) and adopted by Ostomy Wound Management include:

 1) substantial contributions to conception and design, acquisition of data, or analysis and interpretation of data;

 2) drafting the article or revising it critically for important intellectual content;